paul-sedlmayr/PIDT/content/Learning Programming with Scratch.md

 In their study, Topalli and Cagiltay examined the question how implementing Scratch, a graphical programming language, can improve the process of learning programming in higher education (2018).
 Scratch is a graphical programming language, created at the Massachusetts Institute of Technology (MIT) to enable non-programmers to encounter the digital world.
-Millions of users share, including children, share their projects online.
+Millions of users, including children, share their projects online.

 ### Overview